Best Places to go in Bavaria

 Velburg Caves and High Ropes Course

-For another day out in nature, head to Velburg, a small Bavarian town not far from the US Army Garrison, Hohenfels.
+One of my favorite Hohenfels Germany things to do (for those stationed there) is to head to Velburg, a small Bavarian town not far from the US Army Garrison, Hohenfels.
 Spend the day exploring deep in the caves and high up in the trees.
 (Note: Both activities are only open in the summer months) To find more info click here

 Rothenburg a.b.
 Tauber